 Many prospective homeowners hear these different mortgage terms (pre-qualified, pre-approved, credit check, etc) and do not completely understand the difference.
 Even more confusing, many mortgage professionals rely on their own different interpretations.
 Below we have outlined some clarification on this subject.

-Basically, everything noted above.
+Basically, everything is noted above.
 The key difference is all the information you provided on your loan application is VERIFIED and checked at this point.
-During the pre approval process, your loan specialist will ask that you deliver all the documents needed for underwriting purposes.
+During the pre-approval process, your loan specialist will ask that you deliver all the documents needed for underwriting purposes.

 Income – pay stubs, tax returns, etc.